Argentina to start 2015 with lapdogs, dollar reserves flying high

 BUENOS AIRES Argentina's dollar reserves and the country's notoriously spoiled lapdogs will both be flying high as 2015 gets underway, according to President Cristina Fernandez, even if the economy remains a mess.

-The two-term leader focussed her year end statement on her Toy Poodle, Lolita, and the fact that recent government efforts to reverse a decline in reserves had worked.
+The two-term leader focused her year end statement on her Toy Poodle, Lolita, and the fact that recent government efforts to reverse a decline in reserves had worked.

 "Careful!
 I said only small pets," the post says.
 "Don't try to board with a 50 kilo mastiff.
 Lolita only weighs two kilos."

 The post got more than 36,000 'likes'.
-Lapdogs are a status symbol in Argentina, dressed sometimes in fitted sweaters emblazoned with colors of their owners' favourite football club.
+Lapdogs are a status symbol in Argentina, dressed sometimes in fitted sweaters emblazoned with colors of their owners' favorite soccer club.

 "And oh yes, I almost forgot, we've come to $31.4 billion in central bank reserves," the post goes on, marking a 2.7 percent rise during the year.